nervosnetwork/ckb/rpc/README.md

 ##### Errors

 *   [`ChainIndexIsInconsistent (-201)`](#error-chainindexisinconsistent) - The index is inconsistent.
-It says a block hash is in the main chain, but cannot read it from database.
+It says a block hash is in the main chain, but cannot read it from the database.

 *   [`DatabaseIsCorrupt (-202)`](#error-databaseiscorrupt) - The data read from database is dirty.
 Please report it as a bug.